Sorting by

 • Collaborates at the diocesan level to illuminate the path of Christ in ministry outreach with young people

-• Advocate a comprehensive approach to ministry with young people
+• Advocates for a comprehensive approach to ministry with young people

 • Promotes cooperative engagement with one or more diocese(s) that foster the values of the NFCYM in the above-mentioned areas